nasa/cumulus-docs/docs/troubleshoot_deployment.md

 #### Configure Cumulus Stack
 ##### vpc

 Issues:

   - If redeploying an existing configuration you may already have at least 1 vpc associated with your existing deployment, but its subnets can be transitory in nature depending on what kind of load balancing and/or docker activities are taking place at a given time.
 You should  identify at least one persistent subnet to use as a subnet ID (you may only specify one) for use.
 If this is needed, navigate to  [AWS EC2 > Auto Scaling Groups](https://console.aws.amazon.com/ec2/autoscaling/home) and note the "Availibility Zone" (e.g., us-east-1a).
 Next, visit [AWS VPC](https://console.aws.amazon.com/vpc/home) and click on "Subnets".
 Copy the 'VPC' value into 'vpcId' and the appropriate 'Subnet ID' value, based on the Availability Zone value you just saw on the Auto Scaling Groups page, into 'subnets'.
 If you have no vpc and/or subnets, do not include the vpc section in your new configuration.

-  - If you see the error "The availability zones of the specified subnets and the Auto Scaling group do not match" in AWS > CloudFormation > Stacks > Stack Detail > Events appears while this stack is being deployed, it means you've chosen a subnet that isn't correct; this could be due to load balancing happening at different times.
-Try to use the approach above (but if this fails, you can try picking the "1a" subnet, which seems to serve as some sort of default).

 #### Deploy the Cumulus Stack